Stony Brook University: Endowment

 Stony Brook's financial endowment is managed by the Stony Brook Foundation.
-The foundation was established in 1965 as a not-for-profit corporation under the New York State Education Law.
-Chartered to collect and manage gifts from private and non-state resources to supplement the funding of the university and managed by a voluntary Board of Trustees.
+The foundation was established in 1965 as a not-for-profit corporation under the New York State Education Law, chartered to collect and manage gifts from private and non-state resources to supplement the funding of the university and managed by a voluntary board of trustees.
 Donations can be made to a wide selection of funds which benefit different areas of the university.

-In 2012 the endowment was valued at approximately $125 million with total assets amounting to nearly $350 million and has fully recovered from the losses endured in the 2008 economic downturn.
-After a strong fundraising campaign led by Jim Simon's $150 million donation, the university amounted to more than $180 million in fundraising for the 2011-12 year and raised $200 million by March 2013.
+In 2012, the endowment was valued at approximately $125 million with total assets amounting to nearly $350 million and has fully recovered from the losses endured in the 2008 economic downturn.
+After a strong fundraising campaign led by Jim Simon's $150 million donation, the university's fundraising amounted to more than $180 million for the 2011–12 year and raised $200 million by March 2013.
 It is the second largest endowment among State University of New York university centers behind the University at Buffalo.
-However, the University's endowment remains far below the average of its Association of American Universities peers.
+However, the university's endowment remains far below the average of its Association of American Universities peers.

+On June 1, 2023, The Simons Foundation announced a historic $500 million endowment gift, making it the largest unrestricted donation to an institution of higher education in U.S. history.